procrash/petya-green-multicore/README.md

 # petya_green
 Application for a brute force attack on Green Petya's key -
-<b>This version works for the new updated green petya ransomware (see http://petyaransomwarehilfe.wordpress.com)</b>
+<b>This version works for the new updated green petya ransomware</b>

 I forked this off from https://github.com/hasherezade/petya_green as the project seemed to only use one CPU core.